AstreaTSS/PYTHIAWebsite/docs/index.md

 ## Gacha

-PYTHIA also supports the setup and management of a gacha system, where users can spend currency to get items.
+PYTHIA supports the setup and management of a gacha system, where users can spend currency to get items.
 This system is entirety staff controlled, allowing as much flexibility as needed.

 <figure markdown>
   ![Example of a user drawing an item from the gacha.](gacha_draw.png)